Terry Hoeppner: Indiana

 In September 2006, Hoeppner required additional brain surgery, causing him to miss two weeks of the regular season.
 He returned to the team to coach against Wisconsin.

 Death

-On March 18, 2007, it was revealed that he would sit out the 2007 spring practices due to health reasons.
+On March 18, 2007, it was revealed that he would sit out the 2007 spring practices for health reasons.
 IU announced in June 2007 that Hoeppner would be on a medical leave of absence for the entire 2007 season and that assistant coach Bill Lynch would serve as head coach.
 Shortly after the announcement, Hoeppner died from complications from his brain cancer.